cognate-lang/cognate/INTRODUCTION.md

 ### Functions

-Functions are defined with Def, which acts like Let, but requires a block as an argument.
+Functions are defined with `Def`, which acts like `Let`, but requires a block as an argument.

 ```
 Def Say-hello as (